-Graduate program fellowship awards are made to entering and continuing students by the graduate group chair on a case-by-case basis.
+For these awards, continuing students apply during spring quarter for the following academic year.
+Awards are made to entering students on a case-by-case basis.

 Henry A. Jastro Research Scholarship Awards

 These awards are made through the College of Environmental and Agricultural Sciences and by the Atmospheric Science Graduate Group in recognition of students' potential to carry out research.
 The ASGG scholarship committee and ASGG Student Affairs Officer will notify students of the application process and submission deadlines during the spring quarter for the following academic year.